 #Why This Is Important for Retail Investors

-Partnerships add legitimacy: Deals with organizations in Europe and the US give D-Wave real-world use cases and visibility with enterprise buyers.
+Partnerships add legitimacy: Deals with organizations in Europe and the US give D-Wave real-world use cases and visibility with enterprise buyers, but the real test is repeat business.

 Risks are rising with valuations: A rally this steep can be fragile.
 Investors are starting to ask harder questions about profitability and long-term growth.